-The Monash Children’s Hospital Genetics Department assists with the diagnosis, management, counselling and support of children with genetic disorders.
+The Genetics Department at Monash Children’s Hospital, as part of Monash Health assists with the diagnosis, management, counselling and support of children with genetic disorders.

 Phone: (03) 8572 3000

-Monash Genetics Department helps with the diagnosis, management, counselling and support of adults and children with a wide range of genetic disorders.
+The Genetics Department at Monash Children’s Hospital, as part of Monash Health assists with the diagnosis, management, counselling and support of children and adults with a wide range of genetic disorders.

-These range from the more common genetic conditions such as cystic fibrosis and Down syndrome to rarer conditions like muscular dystrophies, Huntington’s disease and cardiomyopathies.
+These range from the more common genetic conditions such as cystic fibrosis to rarer genetic conditions.

 The genetics team uses a non-directive, patient-centred care approach, assisting patients and families to understand and make informed decisions about their healthcare options.

 Patients attending this service may have a genetic disorder or be at risk of one through their family history.